Stocking Rate & Carrying Capacity

-- To what extent does forage production change in drought, and how does that translate into grazing days or AUMs?
+- To what extent does forage production change in drought, and how does that translate into grazing days, AUMs, or carrying capacity?

 - What is the number of grazing days, AUMs or number of livestock can I carry for how long in a wet, normal or dry year?

 How to use the Rangeland Carrying Capacity App

 The number of animals, per area, for a certain period of time is known as stocking rate.
 This is one of the most critical decisions managers make because of it’s large impact on plant communities and livestock weight gain.

 Our new rangelands carrying capacity app streamlines carrying capacity and stocking rate estimates by integrated forage estimations with animal demand.
 You can import maps from Google Earth, or draw them) in the app, for the lands you are interested in.

 The app draws on Web Soil Survey or Rangelands Analysis Platform data (selected by the user) to estimate production.
 It also allows you input your own estimates if you have data for your pasture or rangeland.

 - Learn how to make and save pastures for use in the app using Google maps.